 There is currently £1.5bn outstanding in unpaid confiscation orders - double the amount that has been seized since 2010.

 In March, MPs criticised the government for allowing criminals to keep the proceeds of crime by choosing to go to jail instead.

-The Public Accounts Committee said just 26p in every £100 of criminal proceeds was recovered by authorities last year.'Veneer of respectability'
+The Public Accounts Committee said just 26p in every £100 of criminal proceeds was recovered by authorities last year.

 The Home Office believes too many people are helping criminal gangs by not asking questions about why their services are required, and later deny any knowledge of the criminal activity when cases reach court.

 It is hoping to target people such as couriers or van hire companies who help to move counterfeit goods, or lawyers and accountants who take a "no questions asked" approach while assisting criminals with services such as writing up contracts.

 It says the new offence would also target the "Mr Bigs" in charge of criminal networks who do not always "get their hands dirty".